dustinpfister/blog_posts/_posts/canvas-layer.md

 ### 2.1 - The Layer Class

-Here I have the layer class that I worked out.
-I just created a basic [constructor function](/2019/02/27/js-javascript-constructor) and fr the sake of keeping this simple just a single prototype method.
+Here I have the layer class that I worked out just for this post.
+I just created a basic [constructor function](/2019/02/27/js-javascript-constructor) and for the sake of keeping this simple just a single prototype method that can be used to draw to a given canvas layer index with a draw method.

 In the body of the constructor function I am parsing properties for the Layer class instance, and then create the stack of canvas layers.
 I make sure that the position of the container as well as all the canvas elements is set to absolute positioning so that they stack on top of each other as they should.